Supor

 Supor (苏泊尔 (Sūbóěr)), full name Zhejiang Supor Co., Ltd., is a Chinese cookware and small appliances company, headquartered in Binjiang District, Hangzhou, Zhejiang, China.
 It was founded in 1994.
 In 2006 it was the largest such company in China.
-That year SEB Internationale SAS, a French company, paid 2.37 billion yuan (US$296 million) to acquire Supor.
+That year Groupe SEB, a French company, paid 2.37 billion yuan (US$296 million) to acquire Supor.
 It was the first Chinese cookware company to be listed on a stock market.